jbratcher/personal-site/README.md

 2. Enter the Netlify URL of your site when prompted.
 3. Login with the account you created or one of the external providers, if you enabled them.

 #### To change netlify deploy url, run localStorage.removeItem("netlifySiteURL") in the browser console.
+This needs to be done if you previously used this method for another Netlify site.

 ### Use Netlify CMS Dashboard

-Feel free to reach out [on Twitter](https://twitter.com/xdesro).
-Friendly feedback and advice is always welcome.
-Contributions doubly so.
+You can access the admin panel by going ot '/admin' from your Netlify url